carolliu2024/Budgeting-Blast/README.txt

-# README for Online Game: Current Design #
+# README for current design of Budgeting Blast! #

 * `applab/applab.js` - The applab library.
 Contains javascript that applab uses to run the app.